-This is another wrist brace for carpal tunnel syndrome that is meant to be worn while you sleep.
+Futuro Nighttime is a night wrist brace for carpal tunnel that is meant to be worn while you are sleeping.
 It provides moderate adjustable stability, as there is a removable palmar stabilizer.
 This is great to prevent excessive motion of the wrist, or long periods in an undesirable position, by keeping the wrist in a neutral position at all times.

-The material is quite soft and does have some moisture-wicking ability, helping to keep you dry and cool, which can be an especially important feature if you want to make sure you will get a good night's sleep.
-The adjustable straps can be used to further optimize comfort, and in addition tot he removable palmar stabilizer, there are cushioning beads that help add additional support and light compression while you sleep, ultimately reducing pain.
+The material is quite soft and does have some moisture-wicking ability, helping to keep you dry and cool, which can be an especially important feature if you want to make sure you will get a good night’s sleep.
+The adjustable straps can be used to further optimize comfort, and in addition to the removable palmar stabilizer, there are cushioning beads that help add additional support and light compression as carpal tunnel braces for sleeping, ultimately reducing pain.

 The beads we speak of are contained within a small bag, and this entire cushion sits near the palm, which can help prevent your hand from curling into a fist while you sleep.
 Additionally, the brace itself has two thumb holes on either side of this cushion, meaning that the same brace can be used for the left or right hand.